boerni73/ed_spansh_helper/README.md

 ### Development Note

-This project was built with significant assistance from Large Language Models (LLMs) for writing, refactoring, and restructuring the codebase based on my custom logic and ideas.
+This project was built with a lot of help from Large Language Models (LLMs).
+While the core ideas and custom logic are mine, LLMs assisted heavily in writing, refactoring, and restructuring almost the entire codebase.

 ---